We want to make sure that Belfast Pride provides a platform and a welcome for every part of Belfast’s LGBTQIA+ community, including

 anyone who has a barrier to access.
 We are always working to make Belfast Pride as inclusive and accessible as it can be.

-Belfast Pride does not organise all of the events during Belfast Pride Festival – we work with a range of community, venue and business partners who organise their own events and we list them in the Festival Guide as part of the overall festival programme.
+Belfast Pride does not organise all of the events during the Belfast Pride Festival – we work with a range of community venues and business partners who organise their own events and we list them in the Festival Guide as part of the overall Festival programme.
 The event listings in the Official Belfast Pride Guide show who the organiser is for each event, the venue and how they rate accessibility themselves.
 We have asked all venues holding events during Belfast Pride to provide us with information on their accessibility and the symbols we have used in the Guide tell you what you can expect for each event.
 We print this information in the Official Belfast Pride Festival Guide so that people who need this information can have it in advance and to

-The Official Belfast Pride Festival Guide
+Official Belfast Pride Festival Guide

 Belfast Pride Office